mineralogy-rocks/main/GENERAL.CLAUDE.md

 - **Docker & docker-compose** for local application execution
 - **NGINX** as proxy server

+### Libraries Context

+Always use context7 when I need code generation, setup or configuration steps, or library/API documentation.
+This means you should automatically use the Context7 MCP tools to resolve library id and get library docs without me having to explicitly ask.

 ### Version Control & CI/CD
 - **GitHub** for version control
 - **GitHub Actions** for CI/CD integration